siddharthbaleja7/clearpath-chatbot/README.md

 ## Known Limitations
 - The FAISS index builds synchronously on application startup, which is functional for this scale but not viable for dynamic document ingestion.
 - The conversation memory uses unbounded in-memory dictionaries.
 In a real environment, this should be backed by Redis with a TTL.
+- **Deployment Limitations:** The application is fully functional locally.
+However, when deploying to free-tier cloud providers like Render (which limit RAM to 512MB and have strict 2-minute port binding timeouts), the application may crash with an `Out of memory` error or timeout during startup.
+This is because the local SentenceTransformers model (`all-MiniLM-L6-v2`) requires more memory and time to process 30 PDFs and build the FAISS vector index than the free tier provides.
+For a production deployment, the vector database loading and index building should be separated into a background worker or an external vector database (like Pinecone) should be used.